 GeneCards Summary for NCOA1 Gene

 NCOA1 (Nuclear Receptor Coactivator 1) is a Protein Coding gene.
 Diseases associated with NCOA1 include rhabdomyosarcoma and malignant triton tumor.
-Among its related pathways are Gene Expression and Metabolism.
+Among its related pathways are Thyroid hormone signaling pathway and Chromatin Regulation / Acetylation.
 GO annotations related to this gene include chromatin binding and transcription factor binding.
 An important paralog of this gene is NCOA2.

 UniProtKB/Swiss-Prot for NCOA1 Gene